 Works of Devotion

 Some of my most precious “away” moments include reconnecting with my faith in new places.
 Megalithic cathedrals and unassuming chapels all over the globe house fond memories for me as I often like to sit and drink in their unique atmospheres.
 Sunlight falling through clerestory windows is one of my favorite things to chase, and the act quiets my heart and helps me hear God’s still small voice.
-Usually, these structures are large and stone, more imposing than heartwarming.
-Norway is home to some beautiful and unique Christian stave churches, and I immediately fell in love with the cultural personality of the houses of faith there.
+Usually, these structures are large and stone, more imposing than heartwarming, but Norway is home to some beautiful and unique Christian stave churches cut and carved in wood.
+I immediately fell in love with the personality of their houses of faith.

-None of the wooden exteriors, as detailed and intricate as they were, rivaled the interior of the Kristiansand Cathedral.
-While housed in stone, the foyer and chapel were perfectly constructed by the loving attention of craftsmen, honed from centuries of fitting boats together.
-It was like discovering a master woodworker’s private worship space.
-I felt the devotion to detail necessary to keep one afloat on rough seas—easily translated into a warm space where centuries of Norwegian Christians committed their faith and lives to Jesus.
+None of the church exteriors, as detailed and intricate as they were, rivaled the carved wood interiors of the Kristiansand Cathedral.
+While housed in stone, the foyer and chapel were perfectly constructed by the loving attention of joiners who honed skills through centuries of fitting boats together.
+It was like discovering a master woodworker’s private worship space, and I felt a devotion to detail in every nook and corner.
+The necessary skills to keep one afloat in rough seas were translated into a space where centuries of Norwegian Christians committed their faith and lives to Jesus.
 The chapel was a jigsaw of perfectly carved and fitted wood.
 I enjoyed imagining the heart and effort that lovingly crafted that space, and my awe and affinity grew as I connected with it.

 “I am not the same, having seen the moon shine on the other side of the world.”

 Coming back new isn’t a new concept.
 Shakespeare often wrote stories of transformation into characters who journeyed to faraway places.
 We all travel for different reasons, and whether our need is for conquering, connection or curiosity, the places we visit are stages upon which the characters and conversations of life play out in unexpectedly beautiful ways.